OpenTechStrategies/torque/ansible/INSTALL.md

 * apache uses /var/www/html for it's root directory
 * The installed system is Debian or Ubuntu
 * lfc is the name of the wiki, so http://domain.tld/lfc/ is the location of the wiki
-* All three groups are installed on the same machine
+* All four groups are installed on the same machine
   * mediawiki config assumes that mysql and mwlib are running locally

 # Setting up your system